nam630/acno_mdp/README.md

 1. Observe-then-Plan (can change cost to any <= 0 value, init_idx specifies the start patient state)
-''' assume the transition and reward estimates are learned in advance and use a copy of the model parameter estimates for planning ''' python pomcp.py --init_idx 256 --cost -0.1 --is_mdp 0
+''' assume the transition and reward estimates are learned in advance and use a copy of the model parameter estimates for planning '''
+Set "observe_then_plan = True" in L183 run_pomcp(self, epoch, eps, temp=None, observe_then_plan=True) in main/POMDPy/pomdpy/agent.py
+python pomcp.py --init_idx 256 --cost -0.1 --is_mdp 0

 2. ACNO-POMCP (observe while planning)
-''' starts with uniform initialization of transition models and updates the transition for every observed tuple ''' python pomcp.py --init_idx 256 --cost -0.1 --is_mdp 0
+''' starts with uniform initialization of transition models and updates the transition for every observed tuple ''' Set "observe_then_plan = False" in L183 run_pomcp(self, epoch, eps, temp=None, observe_then_plan=True) in main/POMDPy/pomdpy/agent.py.
+This will set the transition model parameters to uniform over all possible next states and update the observed tuple counts. python pomcp.py --init_idx 256 --cost -0.1 --is_mdp 0

 3. MCTS (always observing POMCP, not included in the main paper)